If your business operates inside the EU (or you have EU prospects or clients) then GDPR applies to you.

 Once they become a client you can retain and store their information under contract.

-There is one important point here about health and medical information (like what’s on the PAR-Q).
-That’s covered in the law as sensitive data and requires extra thought on your legal grounds for processing and retention.
+There is one important point here about health and medical information (like what’s on a PAR-Q).
+This information is covered in the law as sensitive data and requires extra thought on your legal grounds for processing and retention.
 We’ll talk about sensitive data later.

 If you email the client a newsletter or send them other communications about products/services closely related to what you provide them then, in general, you could rely on Legitimate Interests to send them emails.

-However, in order to rely on Legitimate Interests you will need to complete an assessment (one is contained in the GDPR Pack I’ve linked to).
+However, in order to rely on Legitimate Interests you will need to complete an assessment and retain this in your records (one is contained in the GDPR Pack I’ve linked to).

-Keep in mind that any communications with your clients in this way would need to conform to the PECR (the Privacy and Electronic Communications Regulations).
+Keep in mind that any communications with your clients in this way would need to conform to the PECR (the Privacy and Electronic Communications Regulations) too.

-Once the client ends their contract that changes things slightly.
+Once the client ends their contract this changes things slightly.

 You can store the data about their contract and anything that forms the contract for seven years after the termination of the contract.
 This is under the Limitations Act (should someone want to sue you for breach of contract then you need to retain adequate information to defend a claim).